 Fortran statements can be compiled conditionally as long as they are preceded by one of the following conditional compilation prefixes: !\$, C\$, or \$.
-The prefix must be followed by a Fortran statement on the same line.
+The prefix must be followed by a Fortran 90 statement on the same line.
 During compilation, the prefix is replaced by two spaces, and the rest of the line is treated as a normal Fortran statement.

-Your program must be compiled with the -mp option in order for the compiler to honor statements preceded by conditional compilation prefixes; without the mp command line option, statements preceded by conditional compilation prefixes are treated as comments.
-For more information on the -mp option, see Section 2.47, page 38.
+Your program must be compiled with the -mp option in order for the compiler to honor statements preceded by conditional compilation prefixes; without the mp command line option, statements preceded by conditional compilation prefixes are commented out.
+For more information on the -mp option, see Section 2.40, page 33.